People

 Rawie Elnur, MSc Student

-I am eager to combine my interests in climate policy and statistical analysis to tackle sustainable energy and development challenges we collectively face.
-My research project focuses on the convergence and divergence of science communication across different mediums.
-The comparison is between Twitter, chatbots, and the academic literature – what sustainability themes regarding bioenergy get foregrounded in some mediums and marginalized in others.
-By investigating the arbiters of discourse, I hope to uncover what informs societal perceptions on carbon neutrality, sustainability, and renewable energy transitions.
-I previously completed my undergraduate degree at UBC, majoring in Political Science and minoring in Economics.
+Rawie’s research interests combine climate policy, clean energy, and statistical analysis.
+His research project focuses on the convergence and divergence of science communication across different mediums.
+His thesis compares the discourse on bioenergy across Twitter, AI chatbots, and the academic literature evaluating which sustainability themes get foregrounded in some mediums and marginalized in others.
+By investigating the arbiters of discourse, he hopes to uncover what informs societal perceptions on carbon neutrality, sustainability, and renewable energy transitions.
+He previously completed an undergraduate degree at UBC, majoring in Political Science and minoring in Economics.

 Viola Provost